First Term Units

 - Recall of laws of exponents with integral powers.
 Rational exponents with positive real bases (to be done by particular cases, allowing learner to arrive at the general laws.)

-- Rationalization (with precise meaning) of real numbers of the type (and their combinations)
+- Rationalization (with precise meaning) of real numbers of the type 1/(a+b√x) and 1/(√x+√y) (and their combinations) where x and y are natural number and a and b are integers.

 UNIT II: ALGEBRA